Sample Answers for Travel and Transport in Speaking Part 1

 Advantages of Tourism

-1. Tourism brings money and boosts the economy.
+1. Tourism boosts revenue and supports the local economy.

-4. Locals usually need to learn English to talk to tourists which can have beneficial long term effects.
+6. Locals usually need to learn English to talk to tourists which can have beneficial long-term effects.

 Disadvantages of Tourism

-4. The bulk of the money brought in by tourism rarely finds its way into local hands and instead lines the pockets of the middle man (the tour operator).
+6. The bulk of the money brought in by tourism rarely finds its way into local hands and instead lines the pockets of the middleman (tour operators).

 IELTS Speaking Part 2: Will I get a low score if I speak for less than 2 mins?